joshbegley/nyt-latest/README.md

 `A further increase in China’s trade surplus failed to fully offset the effects of a worsening housing market, which has left consumers wary.`\
 https://nytimes.com/2025/10/19/business/china-economy-gdp-q3.html

-**'The feeling of losing' propelled Jalen Hurts and the Eagles to victory after mini-bye**\
+**'The feeling of losing' propelled Jalen Hurts, Eagles to victory after mini-bye**\
-`Teammates described the look in Hurts' eye during their win against Vikings.`\
+`Teammates described the look in Hurts' eye during their win against the Vikings.
+He had 326 yards, three TDs and a 158.3 passer rating.`\
 https://nytimes.com/athletic/6732007/2025/10/19/jalen-hurts-eagles-win-vikings/

 **Emirates Cargo Plane Slides Off Hong Kong Runway, Killing 2 Ground Crew**\